Bey, Cunningham lead Pistons past defending champ Warriors - WHIZ News

 Golden State led by 10 early in the second quarter, but the Pistons responded with a 29-9 run to take a 10-point lead of their own.
 Stewart had 15 points and seven rebounds in the first half, including a rare 3-pointer to put Detroit up 63-55 at halftime.

-Curry was 3-8 on 3-pointers in a 15-point half, but the rest of the Warriors went 1-13 from behind the arc.
-Golden State had a 22-12 edge on points in the paint, but Detroit’s jump shooting gave them a decided edge.
+Curry was 3-for-8 on 3-pointers in a 15-point half, but the rest of the Warriors went 1-for-13 from behind the arc.
+Golden State had a 22-12 edge in points in the paint, but Detroit’s jump shooting gave it a decided edge.

+“I think our offense is killing our defense, whether it is floor balance or whether the ball doesn’t move and guys are stagnant,” Draymond Green said.
+“The two ends aren’t connecting, and in order to be a great team, those two ends have to connect.”

 The Pistons kept rolling in the third quarter, starting with an 11-2 run to go up by 17, 74-57.